canonical/greenhouse-browser-scripts/README.md

 Here is the list of the available Userscripts:

 -   [Greenhouse Application Review](https://raw.githubusercontent.com/canonical/greenhouse-browser-scripts/main/application-review.user.js): Add quick rejection buttons to the application review page, to perform rejection with one button click
+-   [Greenhouse written interviews in a new tab](https://raw.githubusercontent.com/canonical/greenhouse-browser-scripts/main/written-interview-in-new-tab.user.js): Open written interviews in a new tab instead of downloading "File1.pdf" files

 ## Getting started